 Preparing for the Workplace

 Actors will earn 85% of their income on average from television and film according to the Media Entertainment and Arts Alliance (MEAA).
 Screenwise has created a relative niche among acting schools by focusing solely on teaching the skills and knowledge required for screen acting.
-Our expertise in this area has allowed us to offer a highly specialised diploma for any inspiring actors, aiding them to get into the film and TV industry.
+Our expertise in this area has allowed us to offer a highly specialised Advanced Diploma for any inspiring actors, aiding them to get into the film and TV industry.

-From day one, our Diploma of Screen Acting students start their acting career.
+From day one, our Advanced Diploma of Screen Acting students start their acting career.
 Screenwise prepares students to translate the skills and knowledge into the real world of the screen acting industry.
 Students are encouraged and supported by tutors to audition for acting roles while they are studying.

 We have seen that the chance to audition along studying offers a student’s a vital insight into the real world of the screen acting industry.
 Where possible, Denise and our tutors recommend students to their diverse network of personal contacts of casting agents, directors, and production companies.